Zorkeeen/Dopamine-public-docs/README.md

 Dopamine Browser Extension – Privacy Documentation

-This repository hosts the public privacy and compliance documents for the Dopamine browser extensions (Chrome and Firefox).
+This repository hosts the public privacy and compliance documents for the Dopamine browser extensions.
 It does not contain application source code.

 Documents